Canaan, CT – Anyone who consumes the news long enough

 In the midst of a global pandemic, the lifesaving care

-issued by healthcare workers is on full display.
+issued by essential workers is on full display.
 Emergency rooms across the

 nation are overwhelmed, and medical providers are working around the clock to